 Tights and fishnet hose can be remarkably functional

-Tights can provide an extra layer of warmth, especially fine merino wool tights.
-Fishnet hose can help create a layer of protection for your skin when you’re sitting or lounging on surfaces, especially during the heat of the day.
-Some people (men and women of all orientations) love wearing fishnets.
+Tights can provide an extra layer of warmth at night, especially fine merino wool tights.
+Fishnet hose, especially during the day, can help create a layer of protection for your skin when you’re sitting or lounging on surfaces, especially during the heat of the day.
 They’re certainly not a necessity, though they are functional and sexy … and that counts for something!

 Furry leg warmers became playa fashion for a reason

 Lower leg warmers, furry leg coverings and such are surprisingly more functional than you might think.
 They provide warmth for your legs and feet, and they protect your lower legs from getting too dusty and burned from the alkaline dust.

 And … they are also used by many people to cover tennis shoes (that make for easier walking, biking, dancing, climbing on art and such), all while looking quite stylish.
 I don’t own a pair and have never had a pair of furry leg coverings, but I’m kind of talking myself into getting a pair.
 Maybe.
 Etsy is a great source for these.

 And–haha–as an aside, while searching for some sock videos about Burning Man (anything is possible on the interwebs) the first video I found was from a sock wrestling match and event my first camp hosted that year.